Evryway/evryway.github.io/apps/evrywayscanner/index.md

 *Please note* - this app may explode your device, cause an alien or other-dimensional invasion and/or imbue you with super powers, wanted or not.
 In other words, if something breaks, no liability is implied and you're on your own.

+## Release notes:

+1.0.1.5
+Turned back on retexturing. (disabled by mistake!)

+1.0.1.4
+Main menu UI changes:
+Added RECORD, CLEAR.

+1.0.1.3
+Fixed rotation of texture visualisation quad (it's nearly the right size and in nearly the right place now).

+1.0.1.2
+Added portrait support (much easier to hold on Phab) Scanner will start up in whatever orientation you are in when you press the icon.
+If you want to run in Landscape, then start the app with the device in landscape mode.

+1.0.1.1
+Added Sketchfab upload - please test and see if it works for you!
+Toast added to save flow, so there's a vague idea of what's happening.

+1.0.1.0
+"works on Phab".
+Lots of changes to handle device orientation.